altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 ## Widgets
 The power of data apps is in allowing users to interact with data and visuals.
 One way that we can do this is by creating "widgets".
 A [widget](https://docs.streamlit.io/library/api-reference/widgets) is any interactable part of the page, for example buttons, sliders, checkboxes and uploaders.
 The important difference between widgets and layout components is that **widgets set the values of variables**.
 We will see the Python syntax for this in a moment.

 In the previous section, we created our first chart.
 This has some basic interactivity built-in, for example it can be zoomed and scaled, and it offers buttons to download PDF versions of the chart we have created.
 We also saw how the chart itself is built through a series of parameters.
-So far, we have assigned static values ("hard-coded") the chart parameters, for example we assigned the x-axis data to "CO2 per capita" with the parameter `x="CO2 per capita"`.
+So far, we have assigned static values ("hard-coded") the chart parameters, for example we assigned the x-axis data to "HDI index" with the parameter `x="HDI index"`.
 We can instead assign a variable to this parameter - ie, **we can set the value of a widget to be the parameter of a chart**.

 ### Improving our chart
 You might have noticed that our dataset contains temporal information (what year each row of data refer to).
 Given we asked Plotly to use the entire dataframe as the data to plot, this resulted in a strange chart where each country has multiple datapoints plotted, one for each year.
 This is not ideal, but **we can improve the chart using a widget to chose what year to display**.